OscarGomezGonzalezz/MERN-compose/README.md

 5. Now we create the default.conf of nginx, forwarding requests to services, to its inside containers ips and add it too to the docker-compose add also mongo-express for visualizaing db: ADMIN; PASS

+FOR SEEING APPLIED CHANGES IN NGINX .CONF WE HAVE TO REBUILD

+FOR CHECKING IF THE DIFFERENT SERVER MANAGEMENT WORKS WE CAN EXECUTE OPERATIONS SELECTING FOR EXAMPLE BACKEND 1, AND THEN IN DOCKER
+SEE HOW ITS LOGS ARE DIFFERENT FROM THE BACKEND 2

+BESIDES, IF WE SELECT THE LOAD BALANCED BACKEND, WE SEE HOW THE DIFFERENT WORKLOAD IS DISTRIBUTED (WITH ROUND ROBIN) BETWEEN BOTHS SERVERS

 ### Production

 6. test it in production env by creating dockerfiles of production and adding other nginx inside frontend